DannyBoyNYC/ExpressJSReact/readme.md

 Up until this point, you have dealt with simple projects that do not require transitioning from one view to another.
 You have yet to work with Routing in React.

-Routing is the ability to move between different parts of an application when a user enters a URL or clicks an element without actually going to new new HTML document or refreshing the page.
+In SPAs, routing is the ability to move between different parts of an application when a user enters a URL or clicks an element without actually going to new new HTML document or refreshing the page.

 To begin exploring client side routing we'll use the [React Router](https://reactrouter.com/web/guides/quick-start).